Undecylic acid

 Undecylic acid (systematically named undecanoic acid) is a carboxylic acid with chemical formula CH3(CH2)9COOH|auto=yes.
 It is often used as an antifungal agent, to treat ringworm and athlete's foot, for example.
 Like decanoic acid, it has a distinctive, unpleasant odor.

+It is a natural human metabolite, found in trace amounts in human breast milk and infant formulas.

+Uses

+Undecanoic acid is employed as a chemical intermediate used in producing synthetic lubricants, plasticizers, industrial coatings, and fragrance compounds.

+It is often used as an antifungal agent, to treat ringworm and athlete's foot among others.

+Its therapeutic efficacy was first recognized in the 1940s in treating superficial fungal diseases affecting military troops stationed in highly humid environments, such as Southeast Asia.